MagLev/retwis-rb/README-perf.md

 Run one VM using SCGI + lighttpd
 --------------------------------

-Make sure you've stopped any VMs running from <tt>rake perf:run</tt>, or you'll get a socket connection error.
+Make sure you've stopped any VMs running from `rake perf:run`, or you'll get a socket connection error.

 To start a single instance of MagLev listening on port 3000 for SCGI